KolanHarsha/Big-Data-Applications-in-USAF-Weather-Station-Analytics/README.md

 ### **Part-1**
 #### **Mapper and Reducer application to calculate the average of wind direction (degree) for each observation month from each year from NCDC records (note: 999 indicates missing value, and [01459] indicate good quality value).**
 The python files for this part are available in Part-1 directory.
+Hadoop python Streaming is used in this part which allows you to use Python-programming language to write map and reduce functions, and then use these functions with Hadoop MapReduce framework.
+The Jar file used for hadoop python streaming is hadoop-streaming-2.7.3.jar which is provided in files above.

 Change the execution permission of the python files:
 ```bash